 Frequently asked questions

-These questions relate to Australian Antarctic Science Programme application rounds.
+These questions relate to Australian Antarctic Science Program application rounds.

 In Step 2 (Project Team) why do team members' affiliations keep disappearing?

-The relevant team member needs to provide an affiliation in their online profile.
+The relevant team member needs to provide an affiliation in their online profile that matches the affiliation provided in the application.
 The application system reconciles the team member's details with their profile so this needs to be up to date.

-No. The co-funded post-doctoral fellow must be employed by an Australian institution and must legally reside primarily in Australia for the duration of the fellowship.
-The chief investigator must also be employed at an eligible institution, as identified in Appendix A of the guidelines.
+No. The co-funded postdoctoral fellow must be employed by an Australian institution and must legally reside primarily in Australia for the duration of the fellowship.
+The chief investigator must also be employed at an eligible institution.

-Due to current project commitments there is very limited capacity to provide logistical support for new projects in the 2016-17 season and you should send your requirements to Science Planning and Coordination.
-Logistical support can be requested for the 2017-18 season and beyond.
+Due to current project commitments there is very limited capacity to provide logistical support for new projects in the 2018-19 season and you should send your requirements to Science Planning and Coordination.

 Can I have an extension beyond the closing date?